 Hotels & more hotels today.
 Then lots of computer time followed by a classic supermarket moment.
 A woman behind me said after we’d waited for an eternity in line, “Passa tudo em camara lenta” (Everything’s happening in slow motion)… she was talking to herself, but I couldn’t help but laugh.
 She then said to me, “All we can do is laugh.”
 We lost it.
 Finally, as I said goodbye, she said, “Há varias maneiras a matar gente.”
-Love her to death.
+There are indeed a number of ways to kill people; love her to death.

 People who have Skype conversations in public places without earphones should have their account blocked for life.
 That means you, Russian woman sitting across from me!
 If I could work in my room, I would but there’s only wi-fi in the lobby… time to call it a day, I guess.

 03 May · Wow, do I love Portugal.
 Historic treats seen for the first time, warm weather, way too much fantastic food & a trip to Évora!
 I may be exhausted, but it’s so worth it.

 04 May · Wow, do I love Portugal.
 Even without a day off!
 Today was supposed to be free to relax (in reality, catch up on typing the mess that is Sintra).
 But so much will be closed tomorrow that I had to do a lot today.
 Found a great new wine tasting place to add + the cathedral has changed everything around.
 More work for me…